 In this list, we’ll explore all of the Battlefield games in order of release date, including the main series, spin-off games, and DLC expansions released throughout the years.

-Lastly, we’ll be updating this list as we get closer to the upcoming release of Battlefield 2042, so make sure to check back in the future!
+Lastly, we’ll be updating this list in the future as new Battlefield games get announced, so make sure to check back!

 Table of ContentsShow

 Platforms: Windows, Mac